Severe aortic stenosis (SAS), also known as heart valve failure, can quickly become fatal1

 Warning symbol icon

-This reinforces the urgent need for lifesaving aortic valve replacement (AVR).
-And that begins by referring your patients to a Heart Valve Team for evaluation sooner.1
+As you know, when patients with SAS start to present with symptoms, it's a signal for imminent danger.
+Every week counts.
+This reinforces the need for lifesaving aortic valve replacement (AVR)—and that begins by referring your patients to a Heart Valve Team for evaluation sooner.1

 1 IN 10 PATIENTS WITH SYMPTOMATIC SEVERE AORTIC STENOSIS (sSAS) CAN DIE WITHIN 5 WEEKS WITHOUT INTERVENTION*1